A Guide to the Best Things to Do in Manly

 You can use your Opal card to pay on either the Fast Ferry or Captain Cook, but these fares will not count towards your daily and weekly caps.

-There is also the Captain Cook hop on hop off ferry and the Sydney Harbour Hopper which cost a little more but give you 1 or 2 days of sightseeing and make some stops that are not possible on the public ferry.
+There is also the Captain Cook hop on hop off ferry and the Sydney Harbour Hopper.
+They cost a little more but give you 1 or 2 days of sightseeing and make some stops that are not possible on the public ferry.

 Public Manly Ferry